orgTestCodacy11KRepos110MB/repo-5521-fhir-server/samples/smart/docs/troubleshooting.md

 - Allowing users to consent to scopes (this is needed for them to choose and store scopes).
 - Allowing developers to register applications.
-- Your account needs elevated permissions to setup the context application and
+- Your account needs elevated permissions to setup the context application.

 ### Azure Configuration Issues